NASA-SW-VnV/fret/fret-electron/docs/_media/ExportingForAnalysis/analysisInsideFRET.md

 ***4b.
 CoCoSpec code and R2U2 monitor generation***

-To generate CoCoSpec code, for each variable, the following information must be entered by the user; i.e.,
+To generate CoCoSpec code and R2U2 monitors, for each variable, the following information must be entered by the user; i.e.,
 * data type (i.e., bool, int, real, etc),
 * variable type (i.e., input, output, internal, mode, function),
 * internal variable assignments,
 * mode require statements.

-** Note: R2U2 does not support unsigned integer or single data types or function variable types.
+***Note:*** R2U2 does not support unsigned integer or single data types or function variable types.

+&nbsp;&nbsp;&nbsp;&nbsp;

 A user may optionally import information from a corresponding Simulink model and also make the mapping between the components/variables described in the requirements and the components/port types of the Simulink model.
 To do that, the user can optionally generate the model information in a compliant-to-FRET JSON format by using `fret/tools/Scripts/Matlab/fret_IR.m`.
 Then the JSON file can be imported into FRET by clicking the Import button.